Brownlow Medal: Voting procedure for "best"

-To determine the best player, the four field umpires (not the goal umpires or boundary umpires) confer after each home-and-away match and award 3 votes, 2 votes and 1 vote to the players they regard as the best, second best and third best in the match respectively.
+To determine the best player, the four field umpires (not the goal umpires or boundary umpires) confer after each home-and-away match and award 3 votes, 2 votes and 1 vote to the players they regard as the best, second best and third best in the match respectively, based upon their perspectives of play and a set of official player statistics.
 On the awards night, the votes from each match are tallied, and the player(s) with the highest number of votes is awarded the medal (subject to eligibility – see below).

 The current voting system has been used for the vast majority of Brownlow Medal counts.
 There have been different voting systems for short periods in the past: